-The laboratory focuses on sources, presence, distribution and effects of environmental pollutants such as chemicals, drugs, personal care products, as well as food contaminants, such as dioxins and PCBs.
+The laboratory focuses on sources, presence, distribution and effects of environmental pollutants such as chemicals, drugs, personal care products, as well as food contaminants.

 The laboratory sustained the identification and the description of some "emerging contaminants", such as those food and environmental contaminants that are not well known and controlled.
 It offers its contribution in the characterization of drugs as environmental contaminants and for the first time in the identification in the environment of abused drugs.
 Currently, projects aimed to monitoring these and other chemical substances for personal care are ongoing, in order to define sources and concentration, to assess the risks and to reduce their environmental impact.
 Another project of this group studies the relationship between the antibiotic environmental pollution and the development of bacterial resistance.